-By default, schools are connected to a default Teachable subdomain, however, on the Basic plan and up, you can connect a custom root domain.
+By default, schools are connected to a default Teachable subdomain.
+On the Basic plan and up, you can connect a custom domain.
 This article goes over the basic steps for connecting a custom domain to your school.

 Connect a Custom Domain

 While the specifics differ depending on your domain host, there are five basic steps that are necessary for connecting a custom domain to your Teachable school:

 - Purchase a domain from a domain registrar (e.g., GoDaddy, Wordpress, BlueHost, etc.).